 – Monochromatic schemes are made up of tints, tones, and shades within the same color family.
 This often creates a subtle look with lots of texture.

 – Analogous colors lie next to one another on the color wheel.
 These are often chosen because they look harmonious with one another.

 – Complementary colors lie opposite each other on the color wheel, for example: yellow and purple or blue and orange.
 This pairing is best used sparingly, as it can create a jarring appearance if too many complementaries are included.

 Exteriors: Creative Finish and Texture Can Elevate Traditional Colors

 A building’s charm is not simply its color.
 Using color in tandem with your home’s material will create a memorable look.

 One of the most powerful techniques for this approach is exposing brick through the process of whitewashing.
 Romabio, a renowned manufacturer of mineral-based paints, describes the effect of lime washed brick as having, “a charming Old World feel with a freshly painted look.”
-Limewash paint is applied to a surface and then hosed away in sections to reveal the natural color of the material.
-This technique is popular for homes that have brick exteriors and can be used in combination with bright colors to create a unique look.
+Limewash paint is applied to a surface and then hosed away in sections to reveal the natural colour of the material.
+This technique is popular for homes that have brick exteriors and can be used in combination with bright colours to create a unique look.

 When it comes to deciding how to choose the right paint colours for your home, there’s a multitude of factors to take into account.
 Delving into various techniques that pique your interest, like experimenting with colour combinations or exploring options like limewashing, can empower you with the knowledge and confidence needed to tackle your project.
 While personal colour preferences are subjective, achieving the desired mood and atmosphere in your home is an objective that can be skilfully realised.